pm1g14/imperial_capstone_project/src/datasheet.md

 **strategy:**
 - Rounds (1-4) queries were generated using a surrogate model assuming constant noise and stationary functions.
 - Rounds (5-7) queries were generated using a surrogate model assuming variable noise.
-- Rounds (7-10) queries were generated using a surrogate model assuming variable noise and non-stationarity.
+- Rounds (7-13) queries were generated using a surrogate model assuming variable noise and non-stationarity.
+A Trust-region BO is also used to focus on promising areas.

 **timeframe:** The dataset was created over the course of the competition from September to December 2025.
 A new query point and evaluation pair for each function was generated each week.